thibaultduponchelle/security.metacpan.org/docs/cpan-starjacking.md

 Like other ecosystems, we can attach "metadatas" (repository, website, issue tracker...) to CPAN packages.

-It has to be done directly in the release metadatas.
+It has to be done directly in the release metadata.

 Example of using resources metadata pointing to a popular project, for instance in `META.yml`
 ```